raytroop/raytroop.github.io/source/_posts/osc-pn.md

 ## Demir's Model — NLTV

-> A. Demir, A. Mehrotra and J. Roychowdhury, "Phase noise in oscillators: a unifying theory and numerical methods for characterization," in *IEEE Transactions on Circuits and Systems I: Fundamental Theory and Applications*, vol. 47, no. 5, pp. 655-674, May 2000 [[https://sci-hub.se/10.1109/81.847872](https://sci-hub.se/10.1109/81.847872)]
+> A. Demir, A. Mehrotra and J. Roychowdhury, "Phase noise in oscillators: a unifying theory and numerical methods for characterization," in *IEEE Transactions on Circuits and Systems I: Fundamental Theory and Applications*, vol. 47, no. 5, pp. 655-674, May 2000 [[https://sci-hub.jp/10.1109/81.847872](https://sci-hub.jp/10.1109/81.847872)]
+>
+> A. Demir and A. Sangiovanni-Vincentelli, *Analysis and Simulation of Noise in Nonlinear Electronic Circuits and Systems*, vol. 425.
+Boston, MA, USA: Kluwer Academic Publishers, 1998
+>
+> A. Mehrotra and A. Sangiovanni-Vincentelli, *Noise Analysis of Radio Frequency Circuits*, 1st ed.
+New York, NY, USA: Springer, 2004

 Demir's theory is essentially Floquet theory applied to the limit cycle of an autonomous oscillator, and the PPV is one specific Floquet vector